Research

 Objective

-90 North Foundation has a partnership with the University of Exeter (‘Exeter’), based on the vision and work of the Foundation aligning closely with Exeter’s ambition to invest significantly in the research, teaching and dissemination of environmental science to tackle issues of pressing global significance – especially in the marine realm.
+The 90 North Foundation has formed a partnership with the University of Exeter (‘Exeter’), based on the vision and work of the Foundation aligning closely with Exeter’s ambition to invest significantly in the research, teaching and dissemination of environmental science to tackle issues of pressing global significance – especially in the marine realm.

 Research Themes